ASualy/ASualy/README.md

    A JS/React/Flask application for shelters and pet owners to list animals in a central space.

 2. **[Acebook](#)**
-   A MERN stack application replicating Facebook.
+   a) A MERN stack application replicating Facebook.</br>
-   A Swift UI application with an Instagram style feed page
+   b) A Swift UI application with an Instagram style feed page

 4. **[MakersBnB](#)**
    A Flask HTML/CSS application replicating AirBnB.